mohammadbinmazi/React-basic-projects-collection/README.md

 This project is open-source and available under the MIT License.

-Happy coding! 🚀 mohammad bin mazi MCA 2nd year
+Happy coding! 🚀 MOHAMMAD BIN MAZI MCA 2nd year